 Next up, it’s time to turn your attention to the toilet.
 If it’s not particularly dirty, just give it a quick clean with some bleach and the toilet brush and give the seat and everything else a once over with some wet wipes.

 Now, time to go back to the surfaces you lightly sprayed.
 Using paper towel, wipe them clean.

 You’re almost there!
 Just make sure you neaten all items on show (or hide them in the cupboard), empty the bin and pop out a new hand towel.

 Lastly, it’s time to clean the floors.
 If it’s dusty you may need to vacuum quickly.
 Next, start in one corner of the bathroom and rather than mopping use wet wipes to spot clean the floor on your way out.

 3 // Pep up the kitchen

-Now before you dive into a big kitchen clean, ask yourself: “If I’m having guests over and will be cooking, how much do I really need to clean the kitchen ahead of time?”
+Now before you dive into a big kitchen clean, ask yourself: “If I’m having guests over for Christmas and will be cooking, how much do I really need to clean the kitchen ahead of time?”

 These are the basic kitchen cleaning tasks you’ll want to do:

 Go over surfaces – think counter tops and stove top – with a multi-purpose cleaner.